Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 larger boresight angles.

-For coronagraph images, where the field of view extends to much larger angles than the solar disk, the same small-angle discrepancy can reach hundreds of arcseconds near the image-frame edge.
+For coronagraph images, where the field of view extends to much larger angles than the solar disk, the same angular small-angle-approximation error can reach hundreds of arcseconds near the image-frame edge.